 This Fruit Salad with Citrus Poppy Seed Dressing is colorful, sweet, and the perfect side dish to any meal.
 It’s refreshing, healthy, and always a crowd pleaser.
 Feel free to mix up the fruit, depending on what is in season.

-Every time I take this Fruit Salad with Citrus Poppy Seed Dressing to a party or potluck it gets rave reviews.
-It is a simple fruit salad, but the dressing makes it extra special.
-This salad is so good, the recipe even made it into our cookbook, which has our very best recipes.
+Every time I take this Fruit Salad to a party or potluck it gets rave reviews.
+It’s a simple fruit salad, but the citrus poppy seed dressing makes it extra special.
+This salad is SO good, it made it into our cookbook, which has our very best recipes.

 What Fruits to Use